 Freshly minced onion can be substituted for the onion powder in step 1: After the butter is melted, add 1/4 cup minced onion and cook until softened and golden brown.
 Then continue with adding the beans and seasonings, leaving out the onion powder.

-Optional additions to add in step 1 with the beans – 1/4 cup fully cooked chorizo, 1/4 cup diced Hatch green chile, 1 jalapeno, chopped
+Optional additions to add in step 1 with the beans – 1/4 cup fully cooked chorizo, 1/4 cup chopped Hatch green chile, 1 jalapeno, chopped

 - Prep Time: 5 minutes